boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 ### Main Dashboard

+The main dashboard should be a server side [datatables](https://datatables.net/) display.

-This is the main landing page of your application, and your application should have this following features:
+your application should have this following features:

 #### Guest :